shader-slang/slang/tools/slang-test/README.md

 * -api - Overall controls over which apis will be tested against
 * -synthesizedTestApi - Controls which apis will have tests synthesized for them from other apis.
 Tests can be synthesized for dx12 and vulkan.

-The parameter afterwards indicates which apis will or wont be used.
-This is described in a simple kind of expression, probably best conveyed with some examples
+The parameter afterwards is a simple 'language' to control which apis will or wont be used.
+The basis is this is like a mathematical expression with only + and - operations.
+If the first operation is + or - it will be applied to whatever the default is, otherwise the defaults are ignored.

+* vk - just for vulkan
+* +vk - Whatever the defaults are including vulkan
+* -dx12 - Whatever the defaults are excluding vulkan
-* all - for all apis
+* all - for all apis, none - for no apis
 * all-vk - all apis but not vulkan (vk)
 * all-vk-dx12 - all apis but not vulkan (vk) or directx12 (dx12)
 * gl+dx11 - just on opengl (gl) and directx11 (dx11)